petzval/btferret/README.md

 Mesh packets are transmitted publically with no encryption and can be read by any Bluetooth device in the vicinity, so they are NOT SECURE.
 Be aware that a rogue device could impersonate one of your Pis by sending the appropriate mesh packets.
-To send secure encrypted data use a Classic client/server connection.
+You can ensure security by encrypting the mesh packet data, or use a Classic client/server connection, which is always encrypted automatically.

 PARAMETERS